 Attendance Requirements: In order to complete the requirement, each student must attend at least twelve (12) concerts or recitals designated by the School of Music as meeting the attendance requirement.
 Of these, nine (9) must be Faculty (including SHSU ensemble programs) or Guest Artist recitals, and three (3) must be Student recitals.
 Students may receive credit for up to three (3), approved, off-campus performances.
 Dr. Plugge will make the approval of off-campus performances for concert attendance credit on a case-by-case basis.
 Approval must be granted in writing with the appropriate signatures and dates.
-Approved off-campus performances will be credited under the Faculty/Guest Artist category, and these performances.
+Approved off-campus performances will be credited under the Faculty/Guest Artist category, and these performances must be comparable in character and quality to on-campus Faculty/Guest Artist performances.
 Recitals in which a student is a performer will not be counted for that student's recital attendance credit.